bncoelho/awesome-claude-code-subagents/.opencode/MODEL-ALIASES.md

 ## Overview

-The OpenCode agent system uses **generic model names** to manage Claude model versions centrally.
-Instead of hardcoding specific model versions in agent files or `opencode.json`, agents reference generic names like `claude-sonnet` that automatically resolve to the latest available version.
+The OpenCode agent system uses **provider-qualified model names** for reliable model resolution.
+All agents reference models using the `{provider}/{model-id}` format (e.g., `anthropic/claude-sonnet-4`).
 This ensures:

-- ✅ Always using the latest models (when using generic names like `claude-sonnet`)
+- ✅ Reliable model resolution (OpenCode CLI can find the model)
-- ✅ Centralized control (update once, affects all agents using that alias)
+- ✅ Centralized control (update once in `opencode.json`, all agents use it)
-- ✅ Semantic clarity (agent intent is clear from alias name)
+- ✅ Multi-provider support (can use anthropic, openai, etc.)
 - ✅ Environment flexibility (different configs for prod/staging/dev)
-- ✅ Cost optimization (easily switch to cheaper models for specific tasks)
+- ✅ Cost optimization (easily switch to different models)

 ---